navneel99/image_processing_library/README.md

 <pre> ./install_openblas.sh</pre>
 For other operating systems, please go over this <a href = "https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide"> wiki</a>.

+## Running the program

+Run the script
+<pre> ./automate.sh</pre>
+Choose out of the 4 options.
+Either Choose the number or the option name and follow along the instructions given.

+For detailed execution refer the details given below.

 ## Makefile

 ### The main function
 The code can be compiled in different ways.
 If you want to run functions like Pooling, Convolutions.... etc.Use the command
 <pre> make main </pre>